jeffersonfr/jinject/README.md

 ## 4. naive dependency injection with default instantiation

-The next use case resolve some issues related above in a straightforward way.
-Now, imagine a huge system with a lot of use cases and a lot of dependencies.
-In this scenario, some creation could be refactored and changed its behavior for this new implementation, so different parts of the system could begin to work differently even using the same "instance" of the entity.
-A very knowning way to fix this problem is using some kind of service to locate the entities and do its instantiation (mapping interfaces/implementations)
+In this example, we simply solve the previously reported problems.
+Now, let's imagine a large system, with many entities and use cases, sometimes making use of other use cases.
+Additions, removals, or any other restructuring of the code could affect many other parts of the system.
+As an example, we can cite the change in the instantiation order of any use case.
+A centralized entity could easily solve these problems and keep the public part of the code immutable.

 ```
     struct IFoo {